zhongmeibin/SZIT2014/readme.txt

-Git is a distributed version control system on dev1.
+Git is distributed version control system on dev1.